aharonium/opensiddur.org/posts/posts/tkhine-of-the-matriarchs-yizkor-for-rosh-hashanah-yom-kippur-yamim-tovim-by-seril-rappaport_(aharon.varady_2016-07-06).html.md

 </span></div></td>

 <td width="53%"><div class="english">
 May God remember the soul of (ploni ben ploni) and the souls of all of my friends and relatives from my father’s side and from my mother’s side, those who have died as well as those who were martyred for your Holy Name’s sake, by drowning or by strangulation.
 Remember them today, and may my donations to tsedoke memorialize their names.
-For this deed, may their souls rest in Gan Eydn with the souls of Avraham, Yitsḥak, Yaakov, Sarah, Raḥel, and Leah and with the souls of the other righteous men and women who are in Gan Eydn and let us say omeyn.
+For this deed, may their souls rest in Gan Eydn with the souls of Avraham, Yitsḥak, Yaakov, Sarah, Raḥel, and Leah and with the souls of the other righteous men and women who are in Gan Eydn and let us say <em>omeyn</em>.
 </div></td></tr>